 Most complaints are resolved in a timely manner.
 Of the nine reviews listed, customers complain about payment issues like delayed payment, not receiving their check or representatives not responding to requests.

-The company ranks about average in the 2019 J.D.
-Power Life Insurance Study with 3 out of 5 stars for overall customer satisfaction.
+The company ranks below average in the 2020 J.D.
+Power Life Insurance Study.

 Is ReliaStar Life Insurance the same as Voya Financial?